 Check out these posts for more walks and places to visit around Benidorm

-- The beautiful walk to Torre de Les Caletes
+- The beautiful green walk to Torre de Les Caletes

 - How sinful Benidorm got its giant Cross